 Ruby is an open source object-oriented programming language developed by Yukihiro Matsumoto.
-The first version of the language (0.95) was released in 1995, and in 2011, version 1.9.3 was released.
+The first version of the language (0.95) was released in 1995, and on December 25, 2021, version 3.1.0 was released.

 x = "Computer".reverse y = x.upcase z = y.downcase

-These methods could instead be chained, as shown in the below code.
+These methods could instead be chained, as shown in the code below.

 z = "Computer".reverse.upcase.downcase

-Ruby is also known for being a flexible language, because it allows for programmers to make modifications to various parts of the language if desired.
-More information on Ruby programming can be found using the resources below.
+Ruby is also a flexible language, because it allows programmers to make modifications to various parts of the language, if desired.
+More information on Ruby programming is available using the resources below.